llvtt/jpdb_anki_import/README.md

 * Japanese reading (e.g. ことば)
 * Review history, accomplished by simulating the same button answer responses in Anki.

-This plugin *does not* import:
+There's also an experimental option to scrape your existing cards in JPDB for more information that can be enabled in the setup window.
+This allows importing:

-* English definitions
+* Card definitions
-* Custom sentences
+* Custom sentence
-* Audio
-* Pitch accent
+* Notes

-These data are not included in the JPDB review history export, so they are not included.
-If/when JPDB has a public API, I will look into adding support, but for now this plugin is meant to create a good starting point in Anki for studying words previously added to JPDB, so that other richer media (e.g. pictures, video, etc) can be added later.
-See the "Recommended Additional Plugins" section below for links to some other Anki add-ons that can help make the resulting cards richer with little effort.
+This plugin *does not* import audio or pitch accent, but see the "Recommended Additional Plugins" section for some tips on plugins that can generate these for you!

 ## Usage